 As the school year kicks off, you can make sure kids have the meals they need to succeed.

-In America, 1 in 6 children struggles with hunger, and there may be millions of kids across the country who are not getting the nourishment their bodies need.
+In America, 1 in 5 children experience hunger, and there may be millions of kids across the country who are not getting the nourishment their bodies need.
 We chatted with Christina Martinez, program manager of children and families at Feeding America, to better understand how hunger impacts kids and how the Feeding America network is helping children facing hunger.

-A: Sadly, hunger may impact a child’s ability to perform well in school.
+Sadly, hunger may impact a child’s school performance.
 Research demonstrates that children from families who are not sure where their next meal may come from are more likely to have lower math scores and repeat a grade, among other challenges.

 Kids at risk of hunger may be less equipped to reach their full potential as they engage with the world around them.
-Studies show that children from homes that lack consistent access to food are more likely to experience developmental impairments in areas like language, motor skills and behavior.
+Studies show that children from homes that lack consistent access to food are more likely to experience developmental impairments in areas like language, motor skills, and behavior.

-A: Volunteer at your local food bank!
-Many food banks have impactful programs that are channeling healthy meals to kids in need—and some of them may be looking for volunteers to help.
-From packing backpacks with food so kids have meals all weekend to providing lunches at Kids Cafe programs, food banks provide meals to children through a variety of innovative initiatives.
+Many food banks have programs that work to ensure kids get the healthy meals they need during the school year —and some of them may be looking for volunteers to help.
+From packing backpacks with food so kids have meals all weekend to providing lunches at Kids Cafe programs, food banks and their partner agencies need volunteers to help connect kids facing hunger with food.